Applications are open!

 • Doula are on call 24/7 for their clients and need to be able to leave to attend on births at all hours and sometimes with short notice.
 That means you may need to leave another job or school, or miss a test, appointment, family celebration, or other important event.
 If you have children, you'll also need childcare available on short notice.
 The work requires physical stamina as births often happen overnight and are sometimes very long — 24 hours or more.
 You could choose to partner with another doula to reduce some of these demands (sharing call time or trading off at long births).

 • If you receive a scholarship, you must be available to attend and complete the entire training, you cannot miss any hours of the workshop.
+If you are not able to clear four days for training, it may not be the right time in life to become a doula.

 This scholarship is NOT for you if: